A Brief History of the Bozeman Ice Festival

-Our alumni include many of the best climbers in the world: Guy Lacelle, Jack Roberts, Alex Lowe, Kitty Calhoun, Pat Callis, Steve House, Marc Twight, Conrad Anker, Will Gadd, Ines Papert and many more.
+Our alumni include many of the best climbers in the world: Guy Lacelle, Jack Roberts, Alex Lowe, Kitty Calhoun, Pete Tapley, Roger Strong, Ian McLeod, Jack Tackle, Sarah Hueniken, Pat Callis, Steve House, Marc Twight, Conrad Anker, Will Gadd, Ines Papert and many more.
 Some, like Whit Magro learned to ice climb at BIF and are now teaching our clinics and putting up new routes around the world.
-The two shops joined forces in 2006 with Montana Alpine Guides and First Ascent Press (publisher of the local guidebook "Winter Dance") to create one singular event, in part to improve advocacy and fundraising to help keep Hyalite Canyon open in winter.
-Without access made by plowing efforts, the 250 ice and mixed routes would require a 13.5+ mile ski.

-In 2013, BIF became fully incorporated under Friends of Hyalite to benefit Hyalite road plowing and stewardship.
-Since 2010, Friends of Hyalite and the Bozeman Ice Fest have raised more than $82,00 to help keep Hyalite open and enjoyable for all.
+As the overall event grew and the two local climbing shops shut down, the event needed an organizational home.
+So in 2013, BIF became fully incorporated under Friends of Hyalite to benefit Hyalite road plowing and stewardship.
+Between 2010 and 2017, Friends of Hyalite and the Bozeman Ice Fest have raised more than $82,000 to help keep Hyalite open and enjoyable for all.

 We look forward to seeing you in Bozeman and the "House of Hyalite."